The Accident (Mexican TV series): Production

 The series was announced on Netflix.
 The principal photography of the series commenced in September 2023.
+Much of the filming was done in Tequisquiapan and nearby areas of Querétaro.

 The trailer of the series was released on July 24, 2024.

 Reception

 Juan Pablo Russo of EscribiendoCine rated the series 4 stars out of 10.
 Joel Keller of Decider reviewed the series.

 The series performed strongly in its first week on Netflix, accumulating 10.4 million CVEs in its first five days.
 This marks the second-best launch for a new series from Latin America on the platform.